Tesla races to fulfill its Model 3 promise

 The production targets are more than just a matter of pride; they're crucial for Tesla to become profitable on a sustained basis.

-Tesla has a waiting list of more than half a million customers who have put down $1,000 deposits to buy a Model 3.
+Tesla has a waiting list of about a half a million customers who have put down $1,000 deposits to buy a Model 3.
 But it ended the first quarter having delivered fewer than 10,000 of the cars.
+Tesla is giving some people who put down deposits the chance to order the options for their cars -- but they will have to pay an additional $2,500 towards the purchase price in order to do so.
+And they still aren't getting a firm date for when their car will be ready.

 It has only reported two profitable quarters in eight years as a public company, and it has enough debt to pay back later this year that critics worry it would face a cash crunch.
 It may have to borrow a lot more money or sell additional shares to fund its operations.